algorandfoundation/docs/docs/get-details/dapps/reach/index.md

 ```

-You may need to set the environment variable for NODE_TLS_REJECT_UNAUTHORIZED if you get this error on line
+You may need to set the environment variable for NODE_TLS_REJECT_UNAUTHORIZED if you get this error on this line:

 RPC /stdlib/parseCurrency [10]